 Active School Week

 Every year we have an active schools week – including lots of activities throughout the week and a whole day dedicated to sports and fun!
-This is a sample of our get active week timetable Our get Active Week this year will be the last week of May 2018.
-Sports Day & Races are scheduled for the 31st May & 1st June.
-Check back here for more updates and photos after that!
+This is a sample of our get active week timetable Our get Active Week is usually in May.
+Sports Day & Races are scheduled for May & June.
+Check back here for more updates and photos in our final term!

 See our school facebook page to catch up on all our Get Active activities!